 #5 Pão de Mafra (Bread of Mafra)

-Pão de Mafra is one of Portugal’s most well known and appreciated bread, principally in Lisbon.
+Pão de Mafra is one of Portugal’s most well-known and appreciated bread, principally in Lisbon.
 It is produced in Mafra, a city about 40 km from Lisbon.
-It is a bread with a crunchy crust, a very light interior, with a high percentage of hydration and numerous irregular holes.
-You can find pão de Mafra with different formats, round or elongated, and whatever the form, they are delicious.
+It is a bread with a crunchy crust, a very light interior, a high percentage of hydration, and numerous irregular holes.
+You can find pão de Mafra in different formats, round or elongated, and whatever the form, they are delicious.

-For bread to by classified as Pão de Mafra, it has to have specific characteristics: it has to be produced in Mafra; made with ingredients of the region; cooked in a traditional masonry oven.
+For bread to be classified as Pão de Mafra, it has to have specific characteristics: it has to be produced in Mafra, made with ingredients of the region, and cooked in a traditional masonry oven.
 Despite this, it is easy to get hold of them, particularly in Lisbon.

 #6 Papo seco, Carcaça, Molete, Bijou

 Papo Seco or Carcaça is a small individual bread elongated, with a tear in the middle.
 It is a fluffy wheat bread with a crunchy crust.
-While Molete or Bijou is slightly smaller and round bread also fluffy with a crunchy crust.
+In comparison, Molete or Bijou is slightly smaller, and round bread is also fluffy with a crunchy crust.
 The fact is these types of bread aren’t much different from each other, it is mostly the denomination of the bread that changes throughout the country.
-In the North it is usual to call it Molete, Papo Seco is used in the center and Carcaça in Lisbon.
+In the North, it is usually called Molete, Papo Seco is used in the center, and Carcaça is used in Lisbon.

 This type of bread is the most commonly eaten by Portuguese, we eat if for breakfast, as a snack, and for sandwiches.
 Unlike money other countries, this small individual bread is the cheapest, it is the day to day bread in Portugal, this was due to political reasons during the dictatorship of Salazar.
 You will find them in every bakery in the country.